vanavreddy/Evaluating_Generative_Methods_Calorimeter_Shower/Readme.md

 The required environment packages can be found in the CaloFlow folder of this repository.

  After that follow the same instructions found in their own git repository.

+## To generate Layer-wise energy distribution for Dataset 1:
+ Follow the jupyter notebook named generic_ds1.ipynb available in evaluation_codes directory.
+ It has necessary instructions to follow.
 ## To generate the correlation graphs:

 1. module load anaconda